I’ve assembled my best music tracks from 2002-2004 into an album on jamendo, called Eye of the Pharaoh.

 ⏳Conclusions

 In 2004 I bought a digital effect, Digitech RP 200A, and first realized the huge difference between analog and digital effects.
 It was very feature rich and the sound quality was much better (probably like 20dB more, I guess my analog could be about 70dB SNR at best).
-Digital also had many more effects like Chorus, Detune, realistic Reverb, high quality Echo, Cabinet models etc, and was stereo.
-But that model was very poor in regulations, there was only one parameter for each effect that could be changed (had only 3 nobs).
+Digital had many more effects like Chorus, Detune, realistic Reverb, high quality Echo, Cabinet models etc, and was stereo.
+But that model was very poor in regulations, there was only one parameter for each effect that could be changed (whole effect had only 3 nobs).

 So even though it was higher quality and had more features (but less regulations), I still used my Distortion for some time.
 Also since the digital sound and because we started college we stopped playing together so often and then at all.
 Also we had the digital one so I could just put all equalizers and reverbs in one.
-Then I finished it with a better case (from an Audio CD Recorder, which internals I moved to a worse case ?).
+Then I finished it with a better case (from an Audio CD Recorder, which internals I moved to a worse case).

 ➡️End